itay1itzhak/InstructedToBias/README.md

 python Data_generation/generate_samples.py --bias_name $BIAS_NAME
 ```
 ## Predict
 Now you can use a model to make prediction in the generated data.
-We support the models used in the original paper from the GPT3/3.5/4 and the T5/Flan-T5 models families.
+We support the models used in the original paper from the GPT3/3.5/4, the T5/Flan-T5, and the Mistral-7B models families.
 Additional models can be easily supported by adding a new predictor file for your model that inherits from the Predictor class (see 'Predict/t5_predict.py' for example).

 We'll use T5-Small and Flan-T5-Small as an example.